Nethereum/Nethereum/README.md

 ##Example of deploying a contract and calling a function

-This is an example of all the stages required to deploy and call a contract using the JSON RPC API.
+This is an example of all the stages required to deploy and call a contract using the JSON RPC API, it is aimed to also give an understanding of how Ethereum works.
+Function calls using eth_call will not be mined, and won't use any gas.
+To mine a "function call" you will need to use a transaction, calling a transaction won't return any values.

 Note: Using solc to compile contracts is currently a hit and miss in Windows, the simplest way to compile and develop at the moment is to [use the online solidity compiler](https://chriseth.github.io/browser-solidity/).